ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ### Linux
 Overall, any LTS-type distribution is recommended to be sure CUDA compiler supports your default GCC installation.
 If your installation can run the default examples of CUDA, then you should be good.

-Ubuntu 20.04 LTS is an excellent candidate to start with.

-You will also need to install OpenCL headers and libraries such as `opencl-headers`, `ocl-icd-opencl-dev`, `intel-opencl-icd` and other libraries required by you GPU manufacturer to support OpenCL.
+You may also need to install OpenCL headers and libraries such as `opencl-headers`, `ocl-icd-opencl-dev`, `intel-opencl-icd` and other libraries required by you GPU manufacturer to support OpenCL.
 You can verify you have a healthy OpenCL installation with the tool `clinfo`.

 #### Linux in Windows through WSL2
 Starting in 2020, support for CUDA execution directly in WSL2 became possible.
-I highly recommended you give it a try as I have had excellent experiences with it.
+We have had excellent experiences with it.
 Just follow the official instructions from NVIDIA (https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

 Please note that OpenCL is not supported under WSL2.
-You will still need to install the packages  `opencl-headers` and `ocl-icd-opencl-dev` to ensure all compilation is completed.

 ### Windows native
 You will need a VStudio installation that is compatible with your CUDA version; for example, CUDA 11.2 supports officially VS 2015 to 2019.

 ### MacOS
 Any recent version of MacOS and XCode with the command-line tools should be enough.
 Most tests have been done in Big Slur and Monterey.
 The CPU version in MacOS supports OpenMP in ARM64 processors (M1, M1 Max, M2 ultra, M2).
-In X86-64, the OpenMP feature is now turned as experimental, by default it will run only single thread.
+In X86-64, the OpenMP feature is now turned as experimental; by default it will run only single thread.
 See below details how to enable it.
 For ARM64 version will have OpenMP fully enabled by default.

 The OpenCL and Metal backed have been tested in Intel-based integrated GPUs, AMD GPUs and  ARM64-based systems.
-There is, however, some limitations of AMD GPUs with OpenCL (see below MacOS notes for more details).Metal backend will be available for both X86-64 and Apple Silicon systems.
+There is, however, some limitations of AMD GPUs with OpenCL (see below MacOS notes for more details).
+Metal backend is available for both X86-64 and Apple Silicon systems.
+Overall, Metal is the recommended backend for M1 processors and AMD GPUs.

 Best scenario for both X64 and ARM64-based systems is to use fully native Python distributions using homebrew:
 1. Install  [homebrew](https://brew.sh/)